-Librarian, Professor, Coordinator of Collections & Archives
+Librarian, Professor, Coordinator of Library Collections

 As Coordinator of Library Collections, it is my role to ensure that the collections support the curriculum and by extension encourage student success.
 On a daily basis I work toward building ties with faculty and promoting faculty participation in collection building.
 Collaboration between classroom faculty and librarians is an essential aspect of the teaching and learning process.
 A strong collection, paired with a librarian’s reference assistance and instruction, encourages student achievement.